CognitiveModeling/InteractiveClimateMuseum/readme.md

 - public GameObject for the panel which is assigned in the editor

 ##### 2.4.3 Methods
+- Start() (additional for VR)
+	- if the Floor Position where script is assigned to does not have a collider yet, a Sphere collider with a trigger is added
+	- listens for events of the Vive controllers
 - OnMouseDown()
   - is called if user clicks on the optimal position in front of a panel (green button on the floor)
-  - if VR version is run:
+  - if VR version is running:
-	- get VR player
+	- gets VR player
-	- set player's position to the position of the green Floor Position tile (regarding feet offset)
+	- sets player's position to the position of the green Floor Position tile (regarding feet offset)
 	- if player has objects attached to its hands, reset attachments
-  - else (if Desktop Version is run):
+  - else (if Desktop Version is running):
-	- x- and z-position of the optimal position are assigned to the player
+	- x- and z-position of the optimal position (Floor Position) are assigned to the player
 	- player and player camera are rotated towards the panel

-  - CallOnMouseDown()
+  - CallOnMouseDown() (additional for VR)
-	- calls OnMouseDown in Desktop version ???
+	- a public method for calling OnMouseDown() from other scripts

-  - HandleVivePointerEvent(object sender, PointerEventArgs e)
+  - HandleVivePointerEvent(object sender, PointerEventArgs e) (additional for VR)
 	- if an event from the VR controllers comes in and its target is the current Floor Position where this script is assigned to, call OnMouseDown